Lemon Blueberry Cake

 Instructions

-1. Preheat oven to 350F degrees.
-Spray a 9×13 inch baking dish with nonstick cooking spray; set aside.
+1. Preheat oven to 350°F. Spray a 9×13-inch baking dish with nonstick cooking spray; set aside.

-2. In a large bowl, mix the cake mix, eggs, milk, yogurt, extracts, and zest until fully incorporated.
-Pour into prepared baking dish and bake for 26-28 minutes, or until a toothpick inserted in the center comes out with few crumbs attached.
+2. In a large bowl, mix the cake mix, eggs, milk, yogurt, extracts, and lemon zest until fully incorporated.
+Pour into the prepared dish and bake for 26–28 minutes, or until a toothpick inserted in the center comes out with few crumbs attached.
 Allow to cool for 20 minutes.

-3. Using the handle of a wooden spoon, poke holes into the cake that are about an inch apart (I did 60).
-Pour the blueberry filling on top and spread into an even layer, ensuring that the filling gets down into the holes.
-Place cake in the refrigerator to cool completely while you work on the topping.
+3. Using the handle of a wooden spoon, poke holes about an inch apart all over the cake.
+Pour the blueberry filling on top and spread into an even layer, making sure the filling gets down into the holes.
+Refrigerate until completely cool.

-4. In the bowl of an electric stand mixer fitted with a paddle attachment, beat cream cheese until smooth.
-Gradually stir in the milk, about 1/4 cup at a time, scraping down the sides of the bowl as needed.
-Once all milk has been added, switch to whisk attachment and add pudding mix, lemon juice and extracts.
-Whisk on high for 2 minutes until mixture is smooth and thickened.
+4. In the bowl of a stand mixer fitted with a paddle attachment, beat the cream cheese until smooth.
+Gradually add the milk, about 1/4 cup at a time, scraping down the sides of the bowl as needed.
+Once all the milk is incorporated, switch to the whisk attachment.
+Add the pudding mix, lemon juice, and extracts.
+Whisk on high for 2 minutes until smooth and thickened.

-5. Add 1/4 of the whipped topping to the bowl and mix thoroughly.
-Remove bowl from mixer and use a rubber spatula to gently fold the rest of the whipped topping in.
+5. Add 1/4 of the whipped topping and mix thoroughly.
+Remove the bowl from the mixer and use a spatula to gently fold in the rest of the whipped topping until smooth.

-6. Pour topping onto completely cooled cake and spread evenly, then refrigerate for at least 3 hours before serving.
-Cake will stay fresh covered in the refrigerator for up to one week.
+6. Spread the frosting over the completely cooled cake.
+Refrigerate for at least 3 hours before serving.
+Keeps covered in the fridge for up to one week.

 Notes